-The development of Westview Terminal on the inner harbour introduced a small but important capacity for the export of wood pellets to international markets, a biofuel being used to replace thermal coal in energy product in key European and Asian markets.
-Its relatively small size and niche importance to northern BC's forest industry resulted in its development in 2013 in the inner harbour on a brownfield site previously occupied by a grain terminal.
+The development of Westview Terminal on the inner harbour introduced a small but important capacity for the export of wood pellets to international markets.
+This type of biofuel is being used to replace thermal coal in energy production in key European and Asian markets.
+Its relatively small size and niche importance to Northern B.C.'s forest industry resulted in its development in 2013 in the inner harbour on a brownfield site previously occupied by a grain terminal.